Isobel Linsel at a table in a room with pink walls, having a discussion with other colleagues

 Worried about your grades?

-If you're not sure you meet the entry requirements, or need some help to get uni-ready, then we offer BA (Hons) Economics and Management with a Foundation Year to bring you up to speed.
+If you're not sure you meet the entry requirements, or need some help to get uni-ready, then we offer BA (Hons) Economics and Management with a Foundation Year through our partners at ICP to bring you up to speed.
 When you successfully finish, you'll get a guaranteed place on BA (Hons) Economics and Management.

 Typical offers for BA (Hons) Economics and Management with Foundation Year